sebcrozet/instant/README.md

 -----

 ### Using `instant` for a WASM platform.
-This examples shows the use of the `stdweb` feature.
+This example shows the use of the `stdweb` feature.
 It would be similar with `wasm-bindgen`.

 _Cargo.toml_:
 ```toml